pickles976/TradeEngine/readme.md

 ![Tests](https://github.com/pickles976/TradeEngine/actions/workflows/test.yaml/badge.svg)
 ![WASM Build](https://github.com/pickles976/TradeEngine/actions/workflows/build.yaml/badge.svg)

 A tiny market engine for matching buy/sell orders.
 Supports limit orders as well as market orders.
 Meant to be wrapped in a higher-level API.

+The general idea is to be able to use this to host an amateur virtual marketplace, on the scale of the Runescape GE or somthing similar.
+I created it to eventually add to a game I'm working on.

 A larger marketplace could be made by sharding ledgers by item type across multiple machines.

-Goal: 10k transactions/sec on a Raspberry pi
+I intend to use sqlite to handle user data storage and transaction history just because of its ease of use and portability, but you could use a more persistent data storage, you just need to write a wrapper for it.

+This system offers no security, guarantee of transaction correctness, or persistence of data.

 ## Usage